Last Updated on August 8, 2020

 Get your thoughts on paper.
 Write down any special memories you have that you wish to express in your eulogy.
 Make notes of important dates like birthdays, graduations, anniversaries, and date of death.

 This first step may seem tedious, but it is vital to a complete, quality eulogy.
 Writing out your memories like this can also act as a form of therapy, helping you to process your grief.

 Write your rough draft.
 For help with organization, it can help to look at other eulogy examples online.
-Click here to read a few of my own examples for reference (eulogy samples are in down the page a little in the description).
+Click here to read a few of my own examples for reference.

 For simplicity’s sake and for good flow, put your information in the following order: